openplotter/docs/docs/getting_started/installing.md

 - When the writing is finished and you are told you can do it, remove the microSD card from the Raspberry Pi and reboot.

 - OpenPlotter will start from the SSD and that is it.
 Keep the microSD card in a safe place because it can be used to reinstall OpenPlotter or to boot the system if OpenPlotter becomes unstable.
+See [Rescue](first_steps.md#rescue) section.

 ## Desktop and laptop